-- 5.1 This chapter presents the appraisal findings for various components in draft Local Plan.
+5.1 This chapter presents the appraisal findings for various components in the Local Plan.
 The appraisal of the topic based policies (including the spatial strategy policy for the distribution of development in the district) is presented first, followed by the appraisal of the site allocation policies included in the draft Local Plan.
-The appraisal work is presented to follow the order of the policies and site allocations as they are included in the draft Local Plan. - 5.2 The appraisal of the topic based policies has been grouped by topic area.
+The appraisal work is presented to follow the order of the policies and site allocations as they are included in the Local Plan.

+5.2 The appraisal of the topic based policies has been grouped by topic area.
 For each group of policies, a summary table of the likely sustainability effects is presented with a discussion of the effects below that table.

-The report includes recommendations where it has been identified that changes to change text could potentially strengthen positive effects or mitigate adverse effects identified.
-These recommendations will be considered by the Council as part of the preparation of the Regulation 19 Local Plan document. - 5.3 Given the large number of policies subject to appraisal, the description of effects is mostly limited to positive or negative effects identified.
+5.3 Given the large number of policies subject to appraisal, the description of effects is mostly limited to positive or negative effects identified.
 Where negligible effects have been identified, the reasoning for these effects have not been explained.
 The exception to this is where the IIA objective for which a negligible effect is identified overlaps with the theme of the policy and therefore further explanation is needed.

+5.4 The previous iteration of the IIA Report included a number of recommendations for the Council to consider.
+Recommendations were made where changes to policy text could help to strengthen positive effects and mitigate adverse effects identified.
+These recommendations and the Council's response to each are presented at the end of this chapter.